-Conversion to Australian dollars Type of foreign income Convert foreign income to Australian dollars at: Foreign pensions, annuities and deductions the average exchange rate for the year or the rate that applied at the time you received each payment.
-If it was not remitted, use the exchange rate that applied on 30 June 2003.
-Convert any tax paid at the same rate used to convert the income.
-Other non-salary or wage foreign income such as dividends, interest or capital gains the exchange rate that applied at the time the income was remitted to Australia.
-If it was not remitted, use the exchange rate that applied on 30 June 2003.
-Convert any tax paid at the same rate used to convert the income.
-Foreign capital gains the time of the transaction or event for each transaction or event involving an amount of foreign currency (or the market value of property expressed in a foreign currency).
+Type of foreign income Convert foreign income to Australian dollars at: Foreign employment income, pensions and annuities the exchange rate that applied at the time you were paid or had the income applied or dealt with on your behalf or as you directed (such as into a bank account), even if no amount was remitted to Australia.
+Foreign business income and other income such as dividends and interest the exchange rate that applied at the earlier of when you received OR derived the income (or, for statutory income, the earlier of when you received the income or were first required to include it in your assessable income) Foreign capital gains the exchange rate that applied at the time of the transaction or event for each transaction or event involving an amount of foreign currency (or the market value of property expressed in a foreign currency).
 For example, if an amount included in the cost base of an asset is expressed in foreign currency, convert that amount into Australian currency on the date that the expenditure was incurred.
 Convert capital proceeds on the date of the CGT event.
-Foreign business income the average exchange rate applicable to the trading period during which the income is earned.
-Convert tax paid at the rate applicable on the day it was paid.
-Employment income the average exchange rate applicable to the period during which the income was earned.
-Convert tax paid at the rate applicable on the day it was paid.
+Foreign tax paid the exchange rate that applied at the time the foreign tax was paid Foreign deductions (other than capital allowances) the exchange rate applicable at the earlier of when the amount was paid OR when it became deductible Depreciating assets the cost of a depreciating asset is to be converted at the exchange rate that applied at the earlier of when you begin to hold the asset OR satisfied your obligations for it (ie, when you paid for it).
+This converted cost is then used to calculate the capital allowance deductible